Holding space for healing, connection, and what matters most

 Focused on reducing barriers and strengthening support for people who have companion animals within shelter and housing systems.

-• Introduction to Veterinary Social Work & Grief and Loss — Webinar for the BC Association of Social Workers
+• Introduction to Veterinary Social Work & Grief and Loss — Webinar for the BC Association of Social Workers (BCASW)

 April 14 | 6:30–8:00 PM

-• Pet Loss Support Group (Closed Group) — Hosted by the BC Bereavement Helpline
+• Pet Loss Support Group (Closed Group) — Hosted by the BC Bereavement Helpline (BCBH)

 A facilitated therapeutic support group for individuals grieving the death of a companion animal, offering community connection, validation, and structured grief support.